 Cooking time: 5 minutes

 - Wash and soak the seeds in warm water for 10 to 15 minutes.

 - Strain out the excess water and keep it aside.

 - In a jar, add strawberry syrup, lemon juice, and chilled water.
 Mix well.

 - Add the strained seeds, stir and transfer to a chilled glass.

 - Add the mint leaves and salt.

 - You can add ice cubes and serve them chilled.

-You can also use rose syrup, any fruit-flavored drink instead of strawberry syrup, or simply add the seeds to any fruit juice.
+You can also use rose syrup, any fruit-flavored drink instead of strawberry syrup, or if you want a healthier alternative without the added sugar, simply add the seeds to any fruit juice.
 Sabja seed with coconut water not only tastes good, but it is also the best way to cool your body during summer.

 2. Sabja seeds porridge with mixed fruits